 Professor of Learning Intervention, the University of Melbourne.

 Lorraine’s work focuses on effective teaching of students with learning disabilities/difficulties, sustainable learning, basic academic skills in literacy and numeracy, strategy instruction and comprehension processes.
 She has collaborated on significant research projects and consultancies, authored more than 100 published academic works, and produced educational resource materials.
-Her current projects focus on professional learning and teachers’ promotion of self-regulated learning.
+Her current projects focus on teachers’ promotion of self-regulated learning.

-Specialist education consultant, SPELD Victoria
+Specialist Education Consultant, SPELD Victoria